-Qinan Bao, the lead physicist working with TrueBeam, notes that it enables
+Qinan Bao, the lead physicist working with TrueBeam, notes it enables better

-better treatment by targeting the tumor volume more precisely.
-As a result,
+treatment by targeting the tumor volume more precisely.
+As a result, it

-it “gives a smaller dose to the critical organs, so the patient
+“gives a smaller dose to the critical organs, so the patient may

 And because normal tissue is less likely to be damaged, higher doses of